jeffijoe/skadi/README.md

 # Changelog

+* 1.1.1
+  - Make it actually be greedy by default, dammit.
 * 1.1.0
   - Added support for passing options to `is-my-json-valid`.
   - Greedy mode on by default.
 * 1.0.0
   - Added support for JSON Schema Shorthands.
   - Switched to StandardJS style guide.